 How to cook cod roe?

-The simplest way is to poach it, which gives you the base ingredient for plenty of delightful dishes.
+The most simple way is to poach it, which gives you the base ingredient for plenty of delightful dishes.
 Wrap the fresh sacks loosely in baking paper and poach them gently in salted water with a little vinegar for roughly 10 minutes.
 Drain and allow the cod roe to rest until slightly cool.
 It can now be cut into slices, eaten hot as a dinner dish, fried in butter, or used as a topping.